 ATP Firsts: Joao Sousa

-In 2013, Sousa recorded a historic milestone in Kuala Lumpur, when he became the first player from his country to win an ATP Tour title.
-He explains the importance of that moment and also shares various ‘firsts’ in this exclusive Q&A with ATPTour.com.
+Portugal’s Joao Sousa recorded a historic milestone four years ago in Kuala Lumpur, when he became the first player from his country to win an ATP World Tour title.
+The 28 year old explains the importance of that moment and also shares various ‘firsts’ in this exclusive Q&A with ATPWorldTour.com.

 First moment I realised I love tennis